Strumblebee/governing-documents/constitution.md

     -   New executive officers shall be elected by majority vote by the members of the existing executive committee.

-# ARTICLE VI: Meetings
+# ARTICLE VII: Meetings

 -   Section 1: This group shall have mandatory monthly meetings.

 -   Section 2: This does not apply for smaller meetings done by development teams.

-# ARTICLE VII: Amendments to Constitution
+# ARTICLE VIII: Amendments to Constitution

 -   Section 1: Amendments to the constitution shall be submitted as a GitHub pull request one week prior to their